 Pre College (Developmental) Program

-The Pre College Program is designed to prepare students for college-level coursework by developing the skills required for entry into some curriculum courses.
+The Pre College Program is designed to prepare students for college-level coursework by developing their reading, writing, and mathematics skills required for entry into their curriculum courses.
 Any person who has a high school diploma or a GED may enroll in Pre College courses.
 The number of courses needed and, consequently, the length of time required to complete the courses will vary.
 Some students may need only one course while other students may take several semesters to complete a series of courses.
 Depending on their individual circumstances and with the approval of their academic advisor, students may take a combination of Pre College and regular curriculum courses during the same term.
-Students should refer to the current course schedules [opens in a new tab] for Pre College courses are offered every term, both day and evening.
+Pre College courses are offered every term, both day and evening.
 Pre College courses may be offered in a variety of formats (hybrid and face-to-face).

 Exit Criteria for All Pre College (Developmental Education) Courses